 We can’t forget breakfast though!
-Having light, easy and healthy meals like Instant Pot yogurt, egg bites, or steel-cut oats, to start the day is a great reason to keep the stove off and your pressure cooker on all day!
+Having light, easy and healthy meals like Instant Pot yogurt, egg bites in Instant Pot, or Instant Pot steel cut oats, to start the day is a great reason to keep the stove off and your pressure cooker on all day!

 Table of contents